 Purpose of Form

-Complete Form 940-V if you’re making a payment with Form 940.
+Complete Form 940-V if you’re paying your balance due on Form 940 by check or money order.
 We will use the completed voucher to credit your payment more promptly and accurately, and to improve our service to you.

 Making Payments With Form 940